mozilla-extensions/firefox-voice/README.md

 npm run start-android
 ```

-You might have to install `adb` and enable some permissions as well, look in the console for more instructions.
+You might have to install `adb` and enable some permissions as well.
+For more instructions, please refer to the console.

 For some more information: